nickmachnik/avablast/README.md

 git clone https://github.com/nickmachnik/avablast
 ```

-For convenience, you can add the `avablast.sh ` to your PATH:
+For convenience, you can add the `avablast.sh ` to your PATH by adding this to your `~/.bashrc`:
 ```
 export PATH="[DIRECTORY YOU CLONED AVABLAST TO]:$PATH"
 ```